Defent/DMS_Exile/README.md

 * Spawning in a trader on mission completion ([Trillseeker82](http://www.exilemod.com/topic/61-dms-defents-mission-system/?do=findComment&comment=43932)).

 #### Full Headless Client Support.
-* AI will still be offloaded to clients (ideally); strictly DMS functions will be handled by the HC.
+* Handling DMS functions/code as well as AI on the HC.

 ___